 About Our Founder Steve Smith

 Following a 40 year executive role in the banking and insurance industry, Steve and other community leaders launched New Beginnings in 2007.
 He serves as Treasurer for the Board of the Mid Florida Homeless Coalition, and the Lake County Housing Board.
 He was appointed to the Council of Homelessness by Governor Scott.
+He stepped down from leadership of New Beginnings in 2017 and has since begun another non-profit focused on affordable housing.

 He and his wife, Linda have 4 adult children and 11 grandchildren.